 It doesn't make any sense to me why they would do it.

-Why not it on every women's issue?
+Why not on every women's issue?

 Why don't the Republicans just start echoing the Democrats everywhere?

-Well, of course, it it's well on immigration.
+Well, of course, on immigration, it's donors.

-It's donors.
+It's consultants.

-The biggest trick, look, the biggest trick that's been played on the Republican Party, and it's still working, is this notion that 20% of the voters determine the outcome of presidential election, the independents.
+The biggest trick, look, the biggest trick that's been played on the Republican Party, and it's still working, is this notion that 20% of the voters determine the outcome of presidential elections, the independents.

 They're taking their base for granted to their detriment.